ysalamin/ReCHor/README.md

-# RecHor - Swiss Public Transport Timetable
+# ReCHor - Swiss Public Transport Timetable

 A desktop application for searching Swiss public transport schedules, similar to the official SBB/CFF app, built with JavaFX.